 Today is

-Ok... so this isn't the best website ever - it is tacked on to the business website on some spare space......
+Ok... so this isn't the best website ever.....
+It is tacked on to the business website on some spare space......
 Don't tell the boss!!

 My name is Brian - I have been a licensed radio amateur since 1971.